isabelle-ytj/GooglePlay_ReviewPipeline/README.md

 | paginate | Optional, defaults to false.
 Defines if the result will be paginated. |
 | nextPaginationToken | Optional, defaults to null.
 The next token to paginate  |

-For this project, reviews were collected using lang="en" and country="us".
+For the following demonstrations, reviews were collected using lang="en" and country="us".
 ```python
 from google_play_scraper import Sort, reviews
 import pandas as pd